DevExpress/devextreme-documentation/api-reference/30 Data Layer/DataSource/DataSource.md

 ---
 ##### React

-[note] If you use DataSource with Next.js, add a [`use client` directive](https://nextjs.org/docs/app/building-your-application/rendering/client-components#using-client-components-in-nextjs).
-DataSource does not support server-side rendering.
+[note] If you use DataSource with Next.js, add a [`use client` directive](https://nextjs.org/docs/app/building-your-application/rendering/client-components#using-client-components-in-nextjs) to ensure that the instance is created on the client only.
+DataSource instances do not support React serialization and therefore cannot be created on the server and sent to the client.

 ---